Noh Alam Shah: Tampines Rovers

 After stints with Sembawang Rangers and the Singapore Armed Forces Football Club (SAFFC), Alam Shah joined Tampines Rovers in 2003.
 He helped the Stags win the S.League title in 2004 and 2005.

 Alam Shah's good form earned him trials with Notts County in England and Skonto Riga in Latvia.
 However neither trial led to a deal due to work permit issues and language problems respectively.

 In 2007, he scored a late goal against Liaoning Guangyuan to become the first player to score 100 goals for the club.
 The tally came from 88 goals in the league and 12 goals in the domestic cup competitions.

 In the 2007 Singapore Cup final between Tampines Rovers and SAFFC, Noh Alam Shah was sent off in the final minutes of the games after an incident involving his fellow national teammate Daniel Bennett.
 Alam Shah kneed Bennett in the head during a tussle for the ball and, after being dragged away by his teammates, he returned and kicked Bennett in the head.
 Bennett was knocked unconscious and had to be taken to hospital.
 Tampines lost the match 4–3.
 As a result of the incident, the Football Association of Singapore (FAS) Disciplinary Committee, banned Alam Shah from playing in all FAS-sanctioned domestic matches and tournaments for 12 months and fined him S$2,000.

-PDRM FA
+PDRM

-Initially, it was thought that the ban would not prevent Alam Shah from playing at club-level outside Singapore, and he made arrangements to join PDRM FA of the Malaysia Super League for the 2007 season.
+Initially, it was thought that the ban would not prevent Alam Shah from playing at club-level outside Singapore, and he made arrangements to join PDRM of the Malaysia Super League for the 2007 season.
 However, in January 2008, the Football Association of Malaysia confirmed that under FIFA rules, member associations are required to respect domestic bans imposed by other associations, and therefore Alam Shah would not be eligible to play club-level football in Malaysia until his ban was completed.

 On 29 April 2008, Alam Shah appealed successfully to reduce his ban from 12 months to 7 months by the FAS's Disciplinary Committee.
 Although his was ban was almost halved, he still missed out the remaining three games of Singapore's World Cup 2010 qualifying campaign.

 Alam Shah joined PDRM FA on loan upon completion of his ban in June 2008.